You cannot live without food, can you? In the same way, your soul cannot grow or bear the fruits of virtue without Holy Communion.

 It was by these words that Jesus instituted the Eucharist.

-So that this miracle might continue until the end of time, Jesus added:
+To ensure that this miracle would endure until the end of time, Jesus added:

 In this way, He entrusted to the Apostles – and to the bishops and priests who would succeed them – the power to celebrate the Mass and to give Holy Communion.

-The disciples, troubled and silent, felt that they were entering into a mystery deeper than anything they had experienced with Jesus.
-The bread and wine had become, on that memorable evening, the sign of His love – a love that gives itself without limit, to the very end.
-And as the torches cast their dim light, their hearts began to understand that the Master would soon leave them.
+The disciples, troubled and silent, sensed that they were entering into a mystery deeper than anything they had yet lived with Jesus.
+On that unforgettable evening, the bread and wine had become the greatest Gift of His love, which gives Itself without limit, even to the end.
+And as the torches cast their pale light, their hearts understood that the Master would soon leave them.

 After the Supper, Jesus and His Apostles sang a psalm.
 Filled with sorrow, they went out together and made their way to the Mount of Olives.
 Night had fallen.
 Soon Jesus would endure a mortal agony in the Garden of Gethsemane.
 His enemies would come there to seize Him, to torture Him, and to crucify Him.